dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/index.md

 Place the JavaScript (JS) tags (`<script>...</script>`) with a script source (`src`) path inside the closing `</body>` tag after the Blazor script reference.

-The Blazor startup process is asynchronous, so scripts added after the Blazor `<script>` tag are loaded and block the Blazor JavaScript engine until they've finished loading.
+The Blazor startup process is asynchronous, so scripts added after the Blazor `<script>` tag block the Blazor JavaScript engine until they've finished loading.

 In `wwwroot/index.html` (Blazor WebAssembly) or `Pages/_Host.cshtml` (Blazor Server):